-The Biggest Reason Why You’re Not Gaining Lean Muscle
+Why You’re Not Gaining Lean Muscle

 Most people are looking for ways to build lean muscle, but the one biggest reason that holds people back is the lack of follow through.
 That’s right, most people just don’t follow through on all fronts on a consistent basis when attempting to gain lean muscle.
 When it comes to building lean muscle and fitness you have to be comprehensive in your approach.

-How To Build Lean Hard Muscle
+How To Build Lean Muscle

 Perform Major Multi-Joint Lifts: Performing major multi-joint lifts such as squats, deadlifts, and variations of bench press helps to recruit big muscle groups in turn driving a higher demand on the metabolism to help you burn a shitload more calories.
 By consistently performing multi-joint movements you’re going to get much more out of your training.